 Should celiac and gluten-sensitive people use gluten free shampoo and conditioner?
 In this article, we explore why you should stick to gluten-free hair care products, how to determine if yours are gluten-free, brands you can trust, and tips for visiting the salon.

-- Tips for visiting the Salon
+- Tips for a Gluten Free visit to the Salon

-3 reasons why gluten free shampoo and conditioner are important
+Why gluten free shampoo and conditioner are important

 1. Gluten particles become sticky when wet.